zuzanadobes/DRLND-Project-Navigation/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+### project environment

+Describe the details (i.e., the state and action spaces, and when the environment is considered solved).

 ### Getting Started

+Instructions for installing dependencies or downloading needed files.

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)